bems2588/code-quiz/README.md

 ## Porpuse

-This application was made to test your knowledge about HTML, CSS and JS.
+This application will test your knowledge about HTML, CSS and JS.
+The player has 5 minutes to finish the quiz.
+One minute is deducted for each wrong answer.
+The game ends when the player answers all the questions or runs out of time.

 ## Built With